tomusaleem/oauth-sample-projects/README.md

 - Go to secret books page by clicking on the ***secret books*** button.
 - These book's information detail is fetched from the resource server which demands access token and this access tokekn can be accessed from the Keyclock server
 - When you click on secret books button it will redirect you to the keyclaok authentication page where user provide username & password
-- After successful authentication, app internally get access toke from keycloak server and this token is used to get books detail from resource server.
+- After successful authentication, app internally get access token from keycloak server and this token is used to get books detail from resource server.